 Definitely a stage for the binoculars with lots of birdlife in the ponds and reed beds.

 See the day's walk on a map 10.7 miles

-Brittany has a wealth of neolithic sites, many lost as sea levels have risen since the last ice age.
+Brittany has a wealth of Neolithic and Early Bronze Age sites, many lost as sea levels have risen since the last ice age.
 It's worth a small diversion from the path to visit the allée couverte located just after the rugged small port of Pors Poulhan.
 Continue along the road to a second site, Menez Dregan, an important archeological site partly in, what is now, a marine cave.

 See the day's walk on a map 8.2 miles